-Chicago and Cook County sit on the Great Lakes which contain 21% of the world’s surface fresh water, and 90% of the U.S. water supply.
-It is vitally important that we continue to protect this valuable resource.
+In the March 17 primary, Chicago-area voters named Kim as the Democratic nominee for MWRD Commissioner.
 As a MWRD Commissioner for the last two years, Kim has worked to guide the MWRD in its mission to keep our water safe.
 As we have learned, access to clean drinking water can not be taken for granted.
 We must elect knowledgeable and experienced candidates that are committed to protecting our water.
 Thank you for your support, and we look forward to the upcoming November general election!

 Flooding causes damage to our health, property, and to the environment.
 Like many people currently experience, my basement often flooded when I was growing up on the south side.
 This experience has inspired me to find the causes of flooding and to work to prevent them from happening.